Michigan City Library Beat

 Tax Assistance Volunteers Needed

 Each year the library participates in the IRS Volunteer Income Tax Assistance (VITA) program.
 The library is looking for volunteers to offer help at least one day a week during the tax season (Feb-April).
 The IRS provides some training and you must pass the VITA test through the intermediate level.
 Testing and training are online.
-There is a need in our community for this kind of assistance.
-Helping can be rewarding.
+There is a great need in our community for this kind of assistance.
 For more information, call 219-873-3049.

 The Learning Center

 Do you love to read?
 Would you like to share that with someone else?
 The Learning Center is in dire need of a few good people!
-The library has students on a waiting list for tutoring assistance, especially for reading.
-If you are willing to give just a few hours a week, you can make a difference in the lives of students in the community.
+They have students on a waiting list for tutoring assistance, especially for reading.
+If you are willing to give just a few hours a week, you can make a big difference in the lives of students in the community.
 Sign up to volunteer at the Learning Center today.
-Call 219-873-3049, or stop by the library and see Jessica.
+Call 219-873-3049 or better yet, stop by the library and see Jessica.

 Driving Practice Tests